Legacy Australia: Legacy Park, Campbell ACT

 Legacy Park Campbell is an urban memorial park in the suburb of western portion of Campbell, Australian Capital Territory, a short distance from the Australian Department of Defence headquarters at Russell Offices.
-It was officially opened on 30 September 2001, the 75th anniversary of Legacy.
+It was officially opened on 30 September 2001, the 75th anniversary of Legacy Australia.

 The memorial has a stone wall with three mounted bronze plaques, and a seat for visitors to contemplate the memorial.
 The approach to the memorial is by the loop walkway off Savige Street, Campbell, with concrete stepping stones every several metres, each mounted with the name of an Australian city or town and a piece of stone representing that city.

-An Aleppo Pine, a descendant of the original Lone Pine of Gallipoli, was planted in the park on 30 June 2006.
+An Aleppo pine, a descendant of the original Lone Pine of Gallipoli, was planted in the park on 30 June 2006.